Monday, October 7, 2024

 For our last stop of the day, we decided to go to the viewing platform at the top of Lycabettus Hill, the highest point in the center of Athens.
 We treated ourselves to the "easy" travel options to get there--a taxi from our lunch restaurant to the funicular station at the bottom of Lycabettus Hill.
 In restrospect, opting for the funicular back down would have saved my knees a few tweaks, but such is life.

 Lycabettus Hill from below.
-It also shows up in one of the
+It also shows up in the previous

-previous photos in this posting, that of Areopagus Hill.
+photo in this posting that was taken from Areopagus Hill.

 It's all about the views.
 Had we walked up the hill, we